 Are There Any Tours to Papakolea Beach?
 That’d Be an Easy Way to Avoid the Scam!

 Unfortunately, no. There are no legal tours to Papakolea Beach.
 The easiest way to tell if a tour is legal or not is if they drive you directly to Papakolea Beach, and, at the moment, all of them drive you directly to the beach.
-It is actually illegal to drive to the green sand beach in Hawaii, as that area in particular is a fragile ecosystem.
-(Just another reason that this scam is quite sad.
-Their shuttles are also damaging the ecosystem!)
+It is actually illegal to drive to the green sand beach in Hawaii, because, as mentioned above, that area in particular is a fragile ecosystem.

 How Can We End the Scam at the Green Sand Beach in Hawaii?